mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ## Proposal Summary
-Boss DAO has an opportunity to compound passive income and gain CNFT market-wide influence through Freeroam.
+Boss DAO has an opportunity to compound passive income and gain CNFT market-wide influence.

 ## Proposal Details